box/developer.box.com/guides/authorization/custom-app-approval.md

 [Client Credentials Grant][ccg] must be authorized by a Box Admin before use.

-User authentication applications using [OAuth 2.0][oauth] may need to be authorized by a Box Admin depending on the [unpublished apps setting][upa].
+User authentication applications using [OAuth 2.0][oauth] may need to be enabled by a Box Admin depending on the [unpublished apps setting][upa].

-A Box Admin needs an application's Client ID in order to properly authorize it in the Admin Console.
+A Box Admin needs an application's Client ID in order to properly authorize or enable it in the Admin Console.

 ## Approval Notifications